GeniusPilot2016/NeoBleeper/README.md

 ## 🌟 A Milestone with Mixed Emotions

-The 5th star on this project was added at a deeply personal and bittersweet moment: at dawn, two days after hearing of my father's passing while he was abroad, a star was granted by [Handsome Gato Inc.](https://github.com/handsomegato) (a WordPress development & digital marketing excellence company), and 20 new downloads followed soon after.
+The 5th star on this project was added at a deeply personal and bittersweet moment: at dawn, after hearing of my father's passing while he was abroad, a star was granted by [Handsome Gato Inc.](https://github.com/handsomegato) (a WordPress development & digital marketing excellence company), and about 20 new downloads followed soon after.

 It’s a reminder that open source is not just about code and features, but also about the personal journeys and stories behind every commit and every star.
 Thank you for being a part of this journey.